 Dialogue can be used in any relationship—including parents and children, business associates, teachers and students—because it is a universal human need to be in connection.
 And the thing that further deepens connection is empathy: “Not only can I see your point of view, but I can imagine that you must be feeling angry at me about that.”
 This produces another level of visceral, bodily relaxation, and emotional connection.

 Divorce: During the “Getting the Love You Want” course, my partner objected to having to learn the dialogue process.
 He thinks it’s too mechanical…

-Harville: In your life, you go through many skill-learning experiences where you have to be mechanical at the beginning — like learning to ski, or to use a computer.
+Harville Hendrix: In your life, you go through many skill-learning experiences where you have to be mechanical at the beginning—like learning to ski, or to use a computer.
 Many of us resist the learning curve in relationships that we assume is normal in any other context.
-Yes, you can ski the double black diamonds — after you learn to snowplow.
+Yes, you can ski the double black diamonds—after you learn to snowplow.
 If you just go straight for the double black diamonds your first time out, you fall and maybe die.
 Dialogue will produce the results you want, but you do have to learn the skills.

-In my work with couples, I found that they visibly relaxed when their partner listened to and validated them — despite the fact that I was coaching their partners and giving them the words to say.
-And the only way I’ve ever been able to explain this is that the primitive old brain inside us doesn’t care if you are being fed the lines — it just wants to hear the words.
-At the cognitive level, you may be thinking: “I don’t know if you mean what you’re saying — you may just be making it up.”
+In my work with couples, I found that they visibly relaxed when their partner listened to and validated them—despite the fact that I was coaching their partners and giving them the words to say.
+And the only way I’ve ever been able to explain this is that the primitive old brain inside us doesn’t care if you are being fed the lines—it just wants to hear the words.
+At the cognitive level, you may be thinking: “I don’t know if you mean what you’re saying—you may just be making it up.”
 But at the visceral level, you relax with the words even if your analytical new brain may know what’s going on.
 I still don’t fully understand how we can have such a cognitive-visceral split.
-It may be that some communications bypass the defenses of the cortex and go straight into the emotional centre.
+It may be that some communications bypass the defenses of the cortex and go straight into the emotional center.